kovidgoyal/kitty/docs/rc_protocol.rst

 the fields: ``password`` and ``timestamp`` added.
 The timestamp is the number of nanoseconds since the epoch, excluding leap seconds.
 Commands with a timestamp more than 5 minutes from the current time are rejected.
-The command is then encrypted using AES-256-GCM in AEAD mode, with a secret key that is derived from the ECDH key-pair by running the shared secret through SHA-256 hashing, once.
+The command is then encrypted using AES-256-GCM in AEAD mode, with a symmetric key that is derived from the ECDH key-pair by running the shared secret through SHA-256 hashing, once.
 An IV of 96 bits of CSRNG data is used.
 The tag for AEAD must be 128 bits long.
 A new command is created that contains the fields::